-Come see the sweeter side of Ontario, with a flight from Montréal to Thunder Bay.
+Come explore northern Ontario with flights from Montréal to Thunder Bay.

 From the quiet peak of Mount McKay to the uproarious performances of the Magnus Theatre, you’ll find a volume of things to do in Thunder Bay.
-This former industry city has become an attractive and adventurous option for visitors hoping to see the best of Ontario’s nature and culture.
+For those looking to find the best of Ontario’s nature and culture, flights from Montréal to Thunder Bay are the perfect start.

-In and around Thunder Bay, the province’s wilderness continually shines through.
-At Centennial Park, a cozy chalet makes the perfect pit stop before hopping on the Muskeg mini-train or taking a seasonal sleigh ride.
-Treat yourself to a trip outside of the city, with a visit to Pie Island.
-Accessible only by boat, this isolated island is a slice of Lake Superior’s untamed beauty.
+Treat yourself to a sweet trip outside of the city, with a visit to Pie Island.
+Accessible only by boat, this isolated island is a slice of Lake Superior’s untamed, natural beauty.

-For a more historical look at Thunder Bay, head to Fort William Historical Park.
-Experience the lives of people in Thunder Bay of the early 1800’s, when the city was the largest fur trading post in the world.
-If a visit here piques your interest, see the full scope of the city’s history at the Thunder Bay Historical Museum.
+Get a look into the history of Thunder Bay at Fort William Historical Park.
+Experience the lives of people in Thunder Bay of the early 1800s, when the city was the largest fur trading post in the world.
+After your park visit, see the full scope of the city’s history at the Thunder Bay Historical Museum.

-While Thunder Bay’s food scene has been heating up over the last few years, the Persian is still the city’s classic treat.
-If you’re craving sugar, this pink, doughnut-like dessert from The Persian Man is sure to do the trick.
+While Thunder Bay has a great food scene to explore, the Persian is one of city’s classic treats that you need to try.
+If your flight from Montréal to Thunder Bay has you craving sugar, this pink, doughnut-like dessert from The Persian Man is sure to hit the spot.

-Finish up your trip from Montréal to Thunder Bay, with a visit to the city’s Little Finland.
-Boasting the largest Finnish population outside of Finland itself, Thunder Bay knows its Marimekko from its Moomin.
-Pick up a souvenir from Finnport, or indulge in Finnish pancakes at Hoito (the restaurant set in the century old Finnish Labour Hall).
-There’s no sweeter end to a visit to Thunder Bay.
+Your trip to Thunder Bay isn’t complete without a visit to the city’s Little Finland.
+Boasting the largest Finnish population outside of Finland itself, Thunder Bay is the place to go to grab Finnish pancakes at The Hoito or pick up a souvenir from Finnport.
+There’s no sweeter end to your trip when you fly from Montréal to Thunder Bay.

-Follow the Kamiquista River upstream, past the falls, to find Kakabeka Falls Provincial Park’s main swimming spot.
+Follow the Kamiquista River upstream, past the 40 metre falls, to find Kakabeka Falls Provincial Park’s main swimming spot.
 This small beach is a favourite for summer hikers looking to cool off after a trek along the trails.
-Whether you’ve taken the challenging Little Falls Trail, or the scenic Boardwalk Trail, jumping into the Kamiquista is a great finish line to any path.
+Whether you’ve taken the challenging Little Falls Trail, or the scenic Boardwalk Trail, jumping into the Kaministiquia River is a refreshing end to your hike.

 To see more of the park, cycle along the popular Poplar Trail.
 Along your way, keep an ear open for the various songbirds that sing and live in Kakabeka Falls Provincial Park.
 If you’re lucky, you might just spot one of the bald eagles that circle the falls during salmon season.

-The foot of the falls leads to the park’s oldest wildlife.
+With flights from Montréal to Thunder Bay, find the park’s oldest wildlife at the foot of the falls.
 Fossils dating back 1.6 million years have been made visible by the water carving out a gorge.
-These strange, almost alien organisms date back to a primordial time in the park’s history.
+These strange organisms date back to a primordial time in the park’s history, and give you a glimpse into the past.

 Once you’ve seen the older attractions this neighbourhood has to offer, pick up something new.
 A variety of shops and boutiques carry everything from local artisan designed jewellery and clothing, to art and antiques.

 This lively shopping scene is matched by a tasty array of restaurants.
-The variety of places to eat in downtown Thunder Bay South proves there’s more to Thunder Bay’s food than just Persians.
+The variety of places to eat in downtown Thunder Bay South proves there’s more to Thunder Bay’s food than just the famous doughnut treat called Persians.

 Fly from Montréal-Pierre Elliott Trudeau International Airport (YUL) to Thunder Bay International Airport (YQT), with a stop in Toronto.
 Montréal to Thunder Bay flight time is 3 hours and 15 minutes on average.
 The distance from Montréal to Thunder Bay is around 1,425 km / 885 mi.